-Print editions are available today via Amazon (US, UK, Canada, Germany, France, Italy, Spain, Australia, Japan, the UAE, and elsewhere), and are forthcoming in bookshops and elsewhere.
+Print editions of our KITCHEN issue are available via Amazon (US, UK, Canada, Germany, France, Italy, Spain, Australia, Japan, the UAE, and elsewhere), and are forthcoming in bookshops and elsewhere.
 E-copies are available as PDF or EPUB via Gumroad.
 You can also subscribe on Exact Editions (as an individual or institution) and become a subscriber and supporter on Patreon.

 This issue was guest-edited by Nour Kamel, who introduces the work within:

 “It is said that there are three things that are nerve-racking: a lamp that does not give light, a slow messenger, and waiting at a table for a guest running late.”
 Badr al-Din al-Ghazzi, translated by Hacı Osman Gündüz (Ozzy)

 I am usually the guest running late.
 Often, I offer my apologies for doing so with something sweet I’ve baked or bought.
 None of my friends have sworn off me yet, and I continue to receive invitations to dinner despite being always, without fail, infamously tardy.
 So I offer this as a remedy if, like me, you lose track of time more often than not.